Can going to a chiropractor in Fort Myers help with plantar fasciitis?

 Chiropractic Techniques in Fort Myers for Plantar Fasciitis

 The chronic pain of plantar fasciitis is a condition in Fort Myers, Florida that’s hard to ignore, and the fact that it normally doesn’t respond well to traditional treatment methods doesn’t help.
 While some chiropractors might be able to offer advice or physical treatment (such as ultrasound) for plantar fasciitis, they cannot offer prescription medication or injections for acute, prolonged plantar fasciitis, which is often debilitating.
-A good Chiropractor For Plantar Fasciitis can help you improve your posture, which will, in turn, improve the way your feet feel as you walk or move!
+A good Chiropractor can help you improve your posture, which will, in turn, improve the way your feet feel as you walk or move!
 When you walk or run, you land on your heel and raise yourself on your toes as you shift your weight to your other foot, causing all your weight to be held up by your plantar fascia.
 The cause of this condition are tears in the tissue running along the bottom length of the foot, which is termed the plantar fascia ligament by medical science.

 - East Dunbar